Old Chapel Field (18ST233)

 the Naval Air Station Patuxent River–Webster Field Annex.
-The balance of the original land holding remains in possession of the Jesuits, and is one of the longest continuously-owned Although not the focus of this project, many sites have been identified that document Jesuit ownership up through the 20th century.
+The balance of the original land holding remained in possession of the Jesuits until 2009, and was one of the longest continuously-owned Although not the focus of this project, many sites have been identified that document Jesuit ownership up through the 20th century.

 Because of its early date of occupation, Old Chapel Field has the potential to reveal information about life in Maryland shortly after permanent European settlement began.
 During these early